mirror/dd-wrt/src/router/opennds/docs/source/fas.rst

 -------------------------------
 Http protocol is enforced.

-Assuming you have installed your web server of choice, configured it for port 2080 and added PHP support using the package php8-cgi, you can do the following.
+Assuming you have installed your web server of choice, configured it for port 2080 and added PHP support (version 8 or higher) using the package php8-cgi, you can do the following.

- (Under other operating systems you may need to edit the opennds.conf file in /etc/opennds instead, but the process is very similar.)

  * Install the packages php8-cli and php8-mod-openssl